marmelab/react-admin/docs/useNotify.md

 ## Custom Notification Content

-You may want to notification message that contains HTML or other React components.
+You may want a notification message that contains HTML or other React components.
 To do so, you can pass a React node as the first argument of the `notify` function.

 This allows e.g. using [MUI's `<Alert>` component](https://mui.com/material-ui/react-snackbar/#customization) to display a notification with a custom icon, color, or action.